-Material consideration: A matter that should be taken into account in making a planning decision.
+Material consideration: Any land-use planning matter that should be taken into account in making a planning decision.

 National Planning Policy Framework (NPPF): A Government document that sets out the Government's planning policies for England and how these are expected to be applied.
-Most recent version 2018
+The most recent version was published in 2019.